nadski67/Project-0-Challenge-3/README.md

 Hello there!
 =================

-This website is made by Douwe Raat, Jacques Lamé, Quinten de Leeuw en Jared Willemsen
+This website is made by Finlay Davidson, Jacques Lamé en Nadine Baylon

 The website is made for a school project.